Nims93/Pathfinding-Visualiser/README.md

 - **Recursive Backtracker** - Creates winding paths
 - **Random Walls Generator** - Places walls nodes in random places

 I made this application to get a full grasp of javascript as the best way to learn is through creating.
-I love buildingit and I hope you enjoy using it!
+I loved building it and I hope you enjoy it a much as I enjoyed making it!